eliskasl/sestrynacestach/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.10.1 =
+* [Improvement] New changes made in version 7.10 were causing problem at websites running on PHP version less than 5.0

 = 7.10 =
 * [Security] Social Login is more secure (props to <a href="https://github.com/calvinhughes" target="_blank">Calvin Hughes</a>)
 * [Improvement] Social avatar functionality was not working when "get_avatar_url" function was being used to show avatar